SURGroup/UQpy/docs/source/index.rst

 https://doi.org/10.1016/j.jocs.2020.101204

-Examples from the above article were performed using py:mod:`UQpy` version 3.
+Examples from the above article were performed using :py:mod:`UQpy` version 3.
 These examples can be found at:

 https://github.com/SURGroup/UQpy_paper